-Are you an Applicable Large Employer (ALE)?
+Applicable Large Employer Calculator

-- If an employer has fewer than 50 full-time employees, including full-time equivalent employees, on average during the prior year, the employer is not an ALE for the current calendar year.
+The employer shared responsibility provisions; and the employer information reporting requirements for offers of minimum essential coverage.
+Whether an employer is an ALE is determined each calendar year and generally depends on the average size of an employer’s workforce during the prior year.
+For example, suppose an employer has fewer than 50 full-time employees, including full-time equivalent employees, on average during the preceding year.
+In that case, the employer is not an ALE for the current calendar year.
 Therefore, the employer is not subject to the employer shared responsibility provisions or the employer information reporting requirements for the current year.
-Employers who are not ALEs may be eligible for the Small Business Health Care Tax Credit and can find more information about how the Affordable Care Act affects them on the ACA Tax Provisions for Small Employers page.
+Employers, not ALEs, may be eligible for the Small Business Health Care Tax Credit and can find more information about how the Affordable Care Act affects them on the ACA Tax Provisions for Small Employers page.

 - If an employer has at least 50 full-time employees, including full-time equivalent employees, on average during the prior year, the employer is an ALE for the current calendar year.
-It is therefore subject to the employer shared responsibility provisions and the employer information reporting requirements.
+It is, therefore, subject to the employer shared responsibility provisions and the employer information reporting requirements.

 - A full-time employee for any calendar month is an employee who has, on average, at least 30 hours of service per week during the calendar month or at least 130 hours of service during the calendar month.